 You made a tiny human – congratulations!
 Now what?
-Lauren Williams, shares her knowledge to help you through those special, yet crazy first weeks with your newborn.
+Lauren Williams, our Director of Midwifery Services, shares her knowledge to help you through those special, yet crazy first weeks with your newborn.

 Making the transition from being parented to being someone’s parent is a time of discovery, trial and error, and learning.
 Many new parents underestimate their own instincts and ability to care for and understand a newborn, but you will find yourself understanding your baby’s cues and cries very quickly.
 Relax and take this time to cuddle, sleep, feed and respond to your baby’s needs as best you can.